2023 Most Popular Nursing Bachelor's Degree Schools in Wisconsin

 After completing their Bachelor's Degree, nursing graduates from UWM carry an average student debt load of $29,922.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $182.

-The in-demand bachelor’s degree programs at University of Wisconsin - Madison helped the school earn the #3 place on this year’s ranking of the most popular nursing schools in Wisconsin.
-UW - Madison is a fairly large public school located in the large city of Madison.
+A rank of #3 on this year’s list means University of Wisconsin - Madison is a great place for nursing students working on their bachelor’s degree.
+UW - Madison is a fairly large public school located in the city of Madison.

 Of the 229 students majoring in nursing at UW - Madison, 16% are male and 84% are female.